 3. Wide-Legged Forward Fold (also similar to the ‘standing straddle stretch’)

-Here’s where I start to stretch my lower back, it feels good to just ‘hang’ my upper body forwards and let gravity do the work.
+Here’s where you start to stretch the lower back.
+I find it feels good to just ‘hang’ my upper body forwards and let gravity do the work.

 I also find that it’s helpful to move around from side to side, clutching your ankle or calf area, to work on loosening tight areas on both sides.

 4. ITB Forward Fold